stoeps13/connections-doc/source/admin/migrate/r_updatelc_command.md

 -installDir<directory\>
 :   Specifies the fully qualified installation root of the Connections product.
 By default, this directory is [connections\_root](../plan/i_ovr_r_directory_conventions.md).

+    !!! note
-    **Note:** If you are applying fixes to an applications in a cluster, apply the fix to the first node and then do a full synchronization to push the fix to the other nodes.
+    If you are applying fixes to an applications in a cluster, apply the fix to the first node and then do a full synchronization to push the fix to the other nodes.

 -uninstall
 :   Uninstalls the identified fix.